Published: Sunday, December 29, 2024 · 9:10 AM | Updated: Sunday, December 29, 2024 · 9:10 AM

 With the average new car price surpassing $45,000, and additional costs like insurance and maintenance climbing, consumers are opting for more economical models.
 Compact car sales rose 16%, and GM’s Chevrolet Trax compact SUV saw an 89% increase.
 Brands like Toyota and Honda maintain strong positions in the compact market with models priced under $25,000.

-Analysts warn that potential tariffs on imports from Mexico and Canada could impact the Supply of affordable models, as many are produced using lower-cost labor in Mexico.
+Analysts warn that potential tariffs on imports from Mexico and Canada could impact the supply of affordable models, as many are produced using lower-cost labor in Mexico.
 Automakers are adjusting strategies, with brands like Nissan and Toyota expanding options for budget-conscious buyers.

 MORE IN INSIDE INVESTMENT NEWS

-Published: Thursday, April 16, 2026 · 1:49 PM
+Published: Thursday, June 11, 2026 · 3:50 PM